Maximal ergodic inequalities for some positive operators on noncommutative $L_p$-spaces: Lamperti operators on noncommutative -spaces

 If in addition $T$ is positive, then for any projection $e\in \mathcal S (\mathcal M)$, by definition we have $b_e = |Te| =Te $ and $w_e$ is the orthogonal projection onto $\overline{\operatorname{ran}\,(Te)}$.
 Hence $w = \lim_e w_e$ is also an orthogonal projection and therefore $w=w^*w=J(1)=s(b)$.

 The uniqueness of $w,b$ and $J$ is proved in the same way as in \cite{yeadon81isom}.
 We omit the details.
-This completes the proof of the theorem. \end{proof} \begin{rem} We may also observe that a similar characterization of Lamperti operators $T:L_p(\mathcal M,\tau_{\mathcal M})\to L_p(\mathcal N,\tau_{\mathcal N})$ between different $L_p$-spaces ($1\leq p<\infty$) can be obtained easily from the above proof. \end{rem}
+This completes the proof of the theorem. \end{proof} \begin{rem} It was kindly pointed out to us by the anonymous referee that instead of \eqref{defnref}, one can use Theorem 8.1.1 of \cite{extension of J Ham} to extend $J$ to the whole von Neumann algebra $\mathcal{M}$, whenever $\mathcal M$ does not contain any type $I_2$ direct summand.
+Also the normality of $J$ follows from the same theorem. \end{rem} \begin{rem} We may also observe that a similar characterization of Lamperti operators $T:L_p(\mathcal M,\tau_{\mathcal M})\to L_p(\mathcal N,\tau_{\mathcal N})$ between different $L_p$-spaces ($1\leq p<\infty$) can be obtained easily from the above proof. \end{rem}

 The following theorem is an adaption of the argument presented in \cite{jungeruansherman05isom} in the case of complete isometries.
 A Lamperti operator $T:L_p(\mathcal{M} )\to L_p(\mathcal{M} )$ is said to be \emph{$2$-Lamperti} or \emph{$2$-support separating} if the linear map $I_{S_p^2}\otimes T:L_p(M_2\overline{\otimes}\mathcal{M} )\to L_p(M_2\overline{\otimes}\mathcal{M} )$ also extends to a Lamperti operator; it is said to be \emph{completely Lamperti} (or \emph{completely support separating}) if for all $n\in\mathbb{N}$, the linear map $I_{S_p^n}\otimes T:L_p(M_n\overline{\otimes}\mathcal{M},Tr_n\otimes\tau)\to L_p(M_n\overline{\otimes}\mathcal{M},Tr_n\otimes\tau)$ extends to a Lamperti operator.